• About us

 Why choose this beautiful metal?

 Besides being beautifully white, the precious metal is also very strong.
 It hardly wears out and is hypoallergenic.
-The platinum we use at The Gold Xperience ® is 90% pure with a 10% addition of pure gold.
+The platinum we use at Charlotte Vogel Jewelry is 90% pure with a 10% addition of pure gold.
 You wear a very pure, exclusive and durable jewel.

 Previous post